 Fees: free (first come, first serve)

 If you are in the Fredericton area and looking for a place to get out this winter check out Mactaquac Provincial Park.
-Mactaquac Park is another park that has snowshoes and skis available free of charge thanks to the Friends of Mactaquac Park group.
-The snowshoes and skis are available in the golf course clubhouse, at the far right of the building.
+Mactaquac Park has snowshoes, skis, tubes and fat bikes available for rent in the golf course clubhouse, at the far right of the building.
 The park has about 6 km of groomed trails throughout the golf course and in the wood trails behind the Administration building on the west side of route 105.
-For a map of the trails check out Hiking NB’s Mactaquac Provincial Park page.
-Once you have finished your adventure make sure to stop by the Moco Restaurant to warm up and grab a bite to eat.
+For a map of the trails check out Hiking NB's Mactaquac Provincial Park page.

 10. FUNDY NATIONAL PARK